Thellexcodes/thellex-sandbox-backend/CIRCLE_README.md

 **Scaling:**

 - Onboard 400 additional merchants from leads
-- Expand to new Yellow Card-supported regions (Kenya, Uganda)
+- Expand to new Yellow Card-supported regions (Ghana, Kenya, Uganda, South Africa)
 - Improve Automation of onboarding with self-service KYC and wallet setup

 **Marketing:**